n8finch/local-site-search-addon/README.md

 ## To Install (via repo):

-1. Clone and extract this repo into `~/Library/Application Support/Local by Flywheel/addons`
+1. Clone and extract this repo into `~/Library/Application Support/Local by Flywheel/addons` (or the equivalent on a Windows or PC).
-2. Run `npm install` or `yarn install`
+2. Run `npm install` or `yarn install`, then `npm run build` to compile.
 3. Restart Local
 4. Enable the add-on in the Add-ons section (this will probably prompt you to restart Local).